FaultyPine/UltimateModShop/README.md

 - Splash screen while loading initial menu -- implemented, but thread stuff creates a lotta UB with brls right now, so this is on hold until Tasks are implemented natively.

 - Reimplement LayerView -- done
-- Unzipping that supports all types of compression that gb supports
+- Implement unzipping with some sorta library that supports all types of compression that gb supports
 - Installed mods menu
     - show all installed mods from json, and add to it when downloading new ones -- like a quarter of the way done
     - Uninstall mods